ACM CCS Workshop on

 Topics of interest include (but are not limited to):

-• DeFi composability (e.g., its security and economic implications)
+• DeFi composability and its security and privacy implications

 • Manipulation resilience of Stablecoins